corda/corda/docs/source/corda-network/governance-guidelines.md

 4	Relation of the Foundation to Business Networks
 ===================================================

-The global Network shall support the operation of business networks by industry-specific operators on top of the Network.
+The global Network shall support the operation of any business networks which may be formed by industry-specific operators on top of the Network.
 The Board shall ensure that there is a clear separation between areas of governance for the Foundation and Network outlined in this document, and for individual business networks.

 Additionally, the structure and control processes defined for the Foundation shall be documented and made available under a Creative Commons license, both for reuse by business network operators if business networks need a similar